Skip to main content

 Growth Hormone Peptide Therapy

 Beyond traditional hormone replacement, specific peptide therapies offer a targeted approach to enhancing various aspects of health, particularly for active adults and athletes seeking anti-aging benefits, improved body composition, and enhanced recovery.
-These peptides work by stimulating the body’s natural production of (GH) or by mimicking its actions.
+These peptides work by stimulating the body’s natural production of growth hormone (GH) or by mimicking its actions.

 • Sermorelin ∞ A growth hormone-releasing hormone (GHRH) analog that stimulates the pituitary gland to release GH.
 It promotes anti-aging effects, improved sleep quality, and enhanced recovery.